 Promoting mobility in the context of non-formal education and youth work

-In this field, it is worth mentioning the initiative of the Conference of Italian University Rectors - CRUI Foundation to set up internships for university students.
-The CRUI Foundation's internships are based on joint programs with prestigious entities and institutions interested in hosting young university students for a period of on-the-job training.
-Since 2001, the year of the first program with the Ministry of Foreign Affairs, more than 18,000 internship positions have been offered, presented in more than 150 calls for applications, with a wide variety of choices for candidates, both in terms of the geographical location of the internship site and the different types of activities to be carried out and the diversified skills required.
+Since 2001, more than 18,000 internship positions have been offered by Ministry of Foreign Affairs and International Cooperation, presented in more than 150 calls for applications, with a wide variety of choices for candidates, be it in terms of the geographical location of the internship, of the different types of activities to be carried out and the various skills required.